V5.0, revision date: Jan. 16, 2021.

 Section 3.
 Vision

-The Association shall be a leading professional organization in Civil Infrastructural Engineering worldwide.
+The Association shall be a leading professional organization in Civil Infrastructure and Systems (CIS) worldwide.

 Section 4.
 Mission